khushi-1907/RosyWrite-Notepad/README.md

 rosywrite-notepad.onrender.com

 ## 🛡️ Key Features
-1. -✍️ Clean and responsive writing interface
+1. ✍️ Clean and responsive writing interface
-2. -🔐 User authentication with JWT
+2. 🔐 User authentication with JWT
--🔒 Notes are private to each logged-in user
+3. 🔒 Notes are private to each logged-in user
--📄 Full CRUD (Create, Read, Update, Delete) for personal notes -🚪 Secure Logout to end session
+4. 📄 Full CRUD (Create, Read, Update, Delete) for personal notes
+5. 🚪 Secure Logout to end session
--💾 Autosave / persistent storage
+6. 💾 Autosave / persistent storage
--📱 Mobile responsive UI
+7. 📱 Mobile responsive UI

 ## 🧭 How It Works
-Sign up or log in
+1. Sign up or log in
-Access your personal dashboard
+2. Access your personal dashboard
-Create, edit, or delete your private notes
+3. Create, edit, or delete your private notes
-Securely log out when done
+4. Securely log out when done
-Each user’s notes are stored securely and are never visible to others.
+5. Each user’s notes are stored securely and are never visible to others.

 🚀 Tech Stack
-Layer	Tech
+1. Layer: Tech
-Frontend	EJS
+2. Frontend:	EJS
-Backend	Node.js, Express
+3. Backend:	Node.js, Express
-Auth	JSON Web Tokens (JWT)
+4. Auth:	JSON Web Tokens (JWT)
-Database	MongoDB / Mongoose (or as implemented) Deployment	Render.com
+5. Database:	MongoDB / Mongoose (or as implemented)
+6. Deployment:	Render.com

 ## 🏗️ Installation (Dev Setup)
 # Clone the repository